ecobost/cnn4brca/log.md

 ## Apr 29 - May 4
 ### Activities
 * Run refined hyperparameter search
+* Train best network
 * Write hyperparameter results in thesis

 ### To do
-* Write Model and Results
-* Train best network
+* Write results from the best network
 * Ask for institutional email